 The newest Windows 10 feature update brings even more download throttling options on to the table.
-You can now set exactly how much bandwidth (e.g., 1Mbps, 2Mbps, and so on) should be used for Windows Update while downloading new feature updates and cumulative updates on your computer.
+You can now set precisely how much bandwidth (e.g., 1Mbps, 2Mbps, etc.) should be used for Windows Update while downloading new feature updates and cumulative updates on your computer.

 3. More data on the Network Status page

-Updates have also been made to the Network Status page in Windows 10 2004.
+Microsoft has also updated the Network Status page in Windows 10 2004.
 The revamped page now shows more information, like data usage from various networks like WiFi, Cellular, etc.

 From here, you can directly access the properties for a particular network or check its data usage.
-Earlier, this data could be viewed on the Data Usage page, which has now been removed from the Settings app.
+Earlier, this data was available on the Data Usage page, which has now been removed from the Settings app.